Here you will find some useful software for analysis and processing of NGS

 will always first try to use the URL link lists stored on our server

-(instead of its internal list), older executables of unitas
+(instead of its internal list), older versions of unitas

 will still work properly.
 New executables (incl. a updated documentation) will be provided in case